cert-manager/trust-manager/deploy/charts/trust-manager/README.md

 Enable or disable the PodDisruptionBudget resource.

 This prevents downtime during voluntary disruptions such as during a Node upgrade.
-For example, the PodDisruptionBudget will block `kubectl drain` if it is used on the Node where the only remaining cert-manager
+For example, the PodDisruptionBudget will block `kubectl drain` if it is used on the Node where the only remaining trust-manager
 Pod is currently running.
 #### **podDisruptionBudget.minAvailable** ~ `unknown`